sensu/catalog/integrations/sensu/sensu-backend-monitoring/README.md

 <!-- Please provide links to any relevant reference documentation to help users learn more and/or troubleshoot this integration; specifically including any third-party software documentation. -->

 1. This integration uses [Sensu Tokens][tokens] for variable substitution.
+1. This integration uses the [Sensu Health API] for data collection.

 <!-- Links -->
 [check]: https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-schedule/checks/